Euro zone bond yields and euro slide after ECB unleashes stimulus

 “The real elephant in the room is fiscal policy.
 It is clear that without fiscal stimulus, Draghi’s final stunt will not necessarily lead to a happy end,” he said

-Britain’s 10-year gilt yields GB10YT=RR dropped 6 basis points on the day to 0.58%, dragged lower by the fall in euro zone bond yields.
-U.S. Treasury yields also tumbled as the ECB’s policy action rippled out across world markets US10YT=RR.
+Britain’s 10-year gilt yields dropped 6 basis points on the day to 0.58%, dragged lower by the fall in euro zone bond yields.
+U.S. Treasury yields also tumbled as the ECB’s policy action rippled out across world markets.

 Reporting by the London Markets Team; Writing by Dhara Ranasinghe; Editing by Sujata Rao and Chizu Nomiyama